-Although the magnetocaloric properties of a material are the crucial criteria for magnetocaloric cooling applications, the design of the system is also essential for efficient device performance.
-The development of a magnetic cooling system requires geometries that can enable quick and efficient heat transfer to the transfer fluid.
-Also, it demands high mechanical stability of the magnetocaloric structure to undergo thousands of refrigeration cycles.
-Since some magnetocaloric materials are based on rare-earth metal elements, with the associated limitations due to their low abundance, alternative magnetocaloric materials are required for the sustainable development of this cooling technology.
+Although magnetocaloric properties of a material is the critical criterion for magnetocaloric cooling applications, the design of the system is also important for an efficient device performance.
+The development of a magnetic cooling system requires geometries that can enable quick and efficient heat transfer to the transfer fluid.52 Also, it demands high mechanical stability of the magnetocaloric structure to undergo thousands of refrigeration cycles.
+Since some magnetocaloric materials are based on rare-earth metal elements, with the associated limitations due to their scarce abundance, the employment of alternative magnetocaloric materials is required for a sustainable development of this cooling technology.
 Besides, a proper design is needed to get maximum efficiency with minimum material usage.
-2D-laser printing has been proven to be a versatile technique to fabricate custom structures, reducing material usage and achieving mechanically stable structures.
-This technique can be used for printing magnetocaloric materials for microcooling systems, thermal switches, pumps for microfluidic applications and energy harvesting devices, thereby precisely controlling the printing parameters and achieving complex geometries according to the requirement.
-For example, in the semiconductor industry, the number of transistors in an integrated circuit increases every year.
-The shrinkage in size leads to an increase in current densities.
-Heat dissipation leads to the melting of such transistors; therefore, the technology demands better heat management for proper heat dissipation.
+2D-laser printing has been proven as a versatile technique to fabricate custom structures, reducing material usage and achieving mechanically stable structures.53 This technique can be used for printing magnetocaloric materials for microcooling systems, thermal switches, pumps for microfluidic applications and energy harvesting devices, thereby precisely controlling the printing parameters and achieving complex geometries according to the requirement.40 For example, in the semiconductor industry, the number of transistors in an integrated circuit is increasing every year.
+The shrinkage in size leads to an increase in current densities and heat dissipation leads to the melting of such transistors; therefore, the technology demands better heat management for proper heat dissipation.
 Systems such as mechanical fans and solid-state thermoelectric refrigerators can only dissipate a small amount of heat due to the low coefficient of performance (COP).
-Therefore, an effective alternative to such devices are magnetocaloric micro cooling prototypes, which have demonstrated an efficient cooling mechanism and easy manipulation and control of the generated structures.
+Therefore, an alternative such effective to devices magnetocaloric micro cooling prototypes, which have demonstrated an efficient cooling mechanism and easy manipulation and control of the generated structures.54